 Choosing the right online survey software is vital to developing and designing a survey that hits the right note and gets you those crucial answers.

-Nextiva Surveys is designed to make it easier than ever to develop a robust survey that will give you valuable insight into what your customers are thinking.
+The Nextiva Surveys product is designed to make it easier than ever to develop a robust survey that will give you valuable insight into what your customers are thinking.

-With a tool such as Nextiva’s online survey software, you can collect feedback from your audience, easily export your findings, and interpret your results.
+With a tool such as Nextiva, you can collect feedback from your audience, easily export your findings, and interpret your results.
 This will help you make the right business decisions.

 Cameron Johnson is a market segment leader at Nextiva.
 Along with his articles on Nextiva’s blog, Cameron has written for a variety of publications including Inc. and Business.com.
 Cameron was recently recognized as Utah’s Marketer of the Year.